skx/ephemeris/README.md

 ## Installation

-You can install from source, by cloning the repository and runnign:
+You can install from source, by cloning the repository and running:

     cd ephemeris/cmd/ephemeris
     go build .